xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/What is Active Directory.md

 Authentication is handled using [[2.
 Enumeration/TCP/88.
 Kerberos/1.
 Guide|Kerberos]]
 Active Directory supports [[2.
 Enumeration/TCP/389.
 Lightweight Directory Access Protocol (LDAP)/1.
 Guide|LDAP]] for directory lookups.
 In other words, LDAP is how systems in the network environment can "speak" to AD.

+Aside from Kerberos and LDAP, Active Directory uses several other authentication methods which can be used (and abused) by applications and services in AD.
+These include LM, NTLM, NTLMv1, and NTLMv2.
+See [[LM and NTLM|NTLM]]
 ## History of Active Directory

 LDAP, the foundation of Active Directory, was first introduced in [RFCs](https://en.wikipedia.org/wiki/Request_for_Comments) as early as 1971.
 Active Directory was predated by the [X.500](https://en.wikipedia.org/wiki/X.500) organizational unit concept, which was the earliest version of all directory systems created by Novell and Lotus and released in 1993 as [Novell Directory Services](https://en.wikipedia.org/wiki/NetIQ_eDirectory).